 If Wernicke encephalopathy is left untreated or is not treated correctly or rapidly, some people may have permanent brain damage, and very severe cases can even lead to death.

 For all alcohol-related brain damage and alcohol induced Dementia cases, avoiding alcohol intake is a cornerstone of treatment and recovery.

 The importance of getting into treatment that includes a medically-assisted detox is to alleviate withdrawal symptoms once you discontinued alcohol intake.
 These can include sweating, nausea, vomiting, anxiety, agitation, delirium, hallucinations, and seizures.

 Your loved one will then also need treatment and support to stay away from alcohol which may include a stay in an addiction treatment rehabilitation facility, medications to reduce cravings for alcohol, and participation in self-help groups.
 Talk to your loved one’s doctor about treatment options and resources.

 We Level Up Treatment Center provides world-class care with round-the-clock medical professionals available to help you cope.
 We work as an integrated team providing information about alcohol induced Dementia and other aspects of treatment.
 Make this your opportunity to reclaim your life.
 Call today to speak with one of our treatment specialists.
-Our counselors know what you are going through and will answer any of your questions.
+Our specialists know what you are going through and will answer any of your questions.

 Your call is private and confidential, and there is never any obligation.